Market Recap: June 29, 2026, The Day in Numbers

 Methodology

-- Timestamps are stored in UTC and converted to New York time inside the queries.
-"Close" means the last regular-session minute bar, not the official auction print; day changes compare June 29 with June 26.
-The session type was verified against the holiday calendar and the observed bar span — never assumed.
-Equity minute bars come from the delayed consolidated feed — delayed by minutes intraday, complete well before this post's publication.
+- Timestamps are stored in UTC, converted to New York time inside the queries.
+"Close" is the last regular-session minute bar, not the auction print; day changes compare June 29 with June 26, and the session was verified from the observed bar span.

-Every panel is a stored query result — chart, table, and SQL are one object.
-Paste any of them into the Strasmore terminal and make them your own.
+Every panel is a stored query result, chart, table and SQL in one object.
+Paste any of them into the Strasmore terminal.
+Next session: June 30.